hyderjohn/Document-Manager/README.md

 ## Running Tests

-This project uses [Test Runner Name - e.g., Vitest, Jest] for running unit and integration tests, and [Testing Library Name - e.g., React Testing Library] for component testing.
+This project is assumed to use **Vitest** for running unit and integration tests, and **React Testing Library** for component testing.

 *Ensure you have installed the development dependencies (`npm install` or `yarn install`).*

-To run all tests:
+To run all tests once:

 ```bash
 # Using npm